codota/tabnine-vscode/README.md

 ___

 The following is a brief guide to using TabNine in Visual studio Code.
 First, install TabNine.
-Second, navigate to the TabNine setting page (Cmd-Shift-P: using the Visual Studio Code Command Palette)
+Second, navigate to the TabNine setting page It can be accessed via the _TabNine: Open Settings_ command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (Ctrl+Shift+P).

 <img src="./assets/tabnine-settings.png" alt="settings" width="600" style="border-radius: 4px"/>